-In essence, a surety is a contract between the three partied mentioned above, a principal (the contractor), a hiring organization (the obligee), and the bonding company (the surety).
+In essence, a bond is a contract between the three partied mentioned above, a principal (the contractor), a hiring organization (the obligee), and the bonding company.
 The reason that these three parties enter into such an agreement in the first place is that the hiring organization generally requires it.

 In the case of government agencies, they must have some kind of assurance that contractors actually deliver needed services in a competent and professional manner.
 Because of the number of contractors that any government agency generally works with, and because of the regulations it must follow in doling out work contracts, it is essential that there be some kind of guarantee of performance on work done.
 If any given contractor does fail to live up to the agreement terms, the agency is at least somewhat protected financially, and will not suffer from the contractor defaulting.

 There is a similarity between bonds and insurance, in that one party would receive financial compensation in the event that the terms of the bond are not fulfilled by the contractor.
 The major difference between them and insurance however, is that the bond protects the customer rather than the contractor.
 For instance, if a city government hired an electrical contractor to wire a new office building, it might require that contractor to obtain one, which guaranteed fulfillment of the electrical work.

 If shoddy workmanship were to be discovered after completion, the city agency would then have recourse to make a claim against the bond, up to the face value amount.
 In this scenario, it protects the city government group financially, it gives a contractor a better chance to be hired because he’s backed by the bond, and the company benefits by selling the bond to a contractor.
 All three parties in the agreement derive benefit from the arrangement.

 There are literally hundreds of different kinds of bonds used in business, and even though these vary from state to state, there are some general categories which they all fall into: